Gob-Mink/qa-devops-portfolio/README.md

 ---

-## :rocket: Getting Started / Running Locally
+## Getting Started / Running Locally

 #### Local / Docker Execution
 Clone the repository and build the Docker image: